PoissonJ/notes/os/projects/project2/README.md

 of VFS server, I found that I had more freedom and ease of implementation by creating a new service to run a unique service.
 This service controls the creation of semaphores, the waiting queue, and the up and down operations on the semaphores.
-The service is started up automatically when the OS boots.
+The service is started up automatically when the OS boots by adding the service to `/kernel/table.c`.

 #### Create Semaphore